kracr/ontoseer/README.md

 ## 4.User Manual

  This section discusses how OntoSeer can be used  along with Protege to get various recommendations.
-  1. Click On Example tab button.
+  1. Click On OntoSeer tab button.
  This window will be shown.

  ![Plugin Window](https://github.com/kracr/ontoseer/blob/master/Images/Onto133.png)